Part Four of Mick Frankel's excellent course: Hebrew for Tarot Readers - the Planetary Trumps.

 We’ve all been there, it happened to me this week.
 You’re looking at a tarot card, and the one next to it and you know it’s where you’ve got to go – but you just don’t know how you’re gonna make it!
 Well my dear readers, I have the answer for you.
 It’s called the Stepping Stones to Success Tarot Reading Method.
 Catchy eh?!

-Guest post series by Bonnie Cehovet I think that everyone understands that the journey through the archetypes of the Major Arcana is a journey of individuation, of personal growth and enlightenment.
+The Fool’s Journey as 3 x 7 Theory I think that everyone understands that the journey through the archetypes of the Major Arcana is a journey of individuation, of personal growth and enlightenment.
 There are several different ways in which the journey can be broken down.
-In the companion book to the “Universal Marseille” deck, author/Tarotist Lee Bursten discusses the 3 X 7 theory, which is based on Plato’s theory of the soul being divided into three parts: The Soul of Desire, The Soul of Will, and The Soul of Reason.
-According to this theory, Trumps I-VII represent the Soul of Desire, Trumps VIII-XIV represent the Soul of Will, and Trumps XV-XXI represent the…
+In the companion book to the “Universal Marseille” deck, author/Tarotist Lee Bursten discusses the 3 X 7 theory, which is based on Plato’s theory of the soul being divided into three parts: The Soul of Desire The Soul of Will The Soul of Reason.
+According to this theory: Trumps I-VII represent the Soul of Desire Trumps VIII-XIV represent the Soul of Will Trumps XV-XXI represent…

 In the previous post I introduced to you the tarot equivalent of Robert Dilts’ Logical Levels Model – a tarot spread I created and imaginatively titled The Logical Levels Tarot Spread!
 It brought together two powerful systems to help you understand yourself better, where you are in yourself, in your life and in relation to your goals and desires.
 It went down quite a storm with contact with many of my fellow tarot readers on the post itself, on Twitter and Facebook.